 Their tests found that the antenna could collect 100 microwatts of power from radio waves with an intensity equal to that which occurs 100 meters from a cell phone tower.
-“We also placed a cell phone very close to the antenna during a phone call,” he says Jiangfeng Zhou of the University of South Florida.
-"While it would be more practical to collect energy from cell phone towers, our antenna has nonetheless shown the ability to capture energy."
+"We also placed a cell phone very close to the antenna during a phone call," he says Jiang Feng Zhou of the University of South Florida.
+"While it would be more practical to collect energy from cell phone towers, our antenna still showed the ability to capture energy."

 Goodbye cables and energy in motion

-Researchers think this device's unique capability could trigger a huge shift in the energy industry.
+Researchers think the unique capability of this device could trigger a huge shift in the energy industry.

 "By eliminating wired connections and batteries, these radio wave energy antennas could help reduce costs, improve reliability and make some electrical systems more efficient," says Zhou.